-A wonderful craftsman, friend and fellow craft show artist, Paul Namkung passed away this October at 82.
+A wonderful craftsman, friend and fellow craft show artist, Paul Namkung passed away on September 15th, 2021 at 82.

 I first met Paul in the early 90’s at the New Mexico Arts and Crafts Fair.
 He made box drums called cajons (Spanish for crate or bin) with beautiful woods and amazing craftsmanship.
 Their tone was amazing and Paul’s playing made them sing.
 Over the years, we often found our craft show booths near each other’s and I spent a lot of time playing those drums.
 It was soooo much fun drumming with him.
 Paul taught me how to play and produce all sorts of wonderful sound from the drums he made.